mustanish/common-utils/README.md

 })
 ```

-**That's it!** If you set a property, it uses your value.
-If you don't set it (or it's zero-value), it uses the default.
-No complex builders, no pointers, no helper functions - just simple struct initialization.
+**Simple rule:** If you set a property, it uses your value.
+If you don't set it, it uses the default.

 #### Available Methods